finmango/research/README.md

 ## Why we exist
-Despite significant progress in recent decades, being financially educated or included does **NOT** mean being financially healthy.
-This is because many public and market systems operate sub-optimally, produce poor outcomes, and fail to provide equitable opportunity for all.
-Structural inequalities are pervasive.

-In response, we work with academic researchers and decision-makers — in public, government, and private sectors — to help make systems more effective, inclusive, and just.
+We collaborate with academic researchers and decision-makers — in public, government, and private sectors — to help make systems more effective, inclusive, and just.
 Our approach draws from both experience and evidence; it evolves as we learn from our partners and practice.
-We strive to address the root causes of economic inequality and transform systems to achieve equitable outcomes for millions.
+We strive to address the root causes of financial health and transform systems to achieve equitable outcomes for millions.

 ## Why our data is unique
 Most studies using Google Trends rely on normalized Relative Search Volume (RSV) indices.
 These indices range from 0 to 100 and reflect a search term’s popularity relative to its peak within a defined time and region.
 Our study employs the Google Health Trends API to access actual conditional probability values.